identity-com/idv-builder/README.md

 Secret resource, rather than a config map.
 Files inside the secrets/ folders should not be committed to a repository.

-At runtime, inside the components themselves, secrets and other configuration files are merged together treated identically.
+At runtime, inside the components themselves, secrets and other configuration files are merged together and treated identically.

 # Running the IDV Builder